-2021 represents a challenging year for all economies and industries.
-Despite of the ongoing anti-pandemic battle and the highly uncertain external environment, the Group, as a leading higher education service provider in Sichuan Province, is dedicated to offering comprehensive and diversified programmes and curriculum and training talents with practical skills applicable to the modern hospitality industry.
-The effectiveness of our practical curricula and training programmes is reflected in its high graduate employment rates.
-For the 2020/2021 school year, approximately 2,629 students were graduated from Yinxing College, with an initial graduate employment rate approximately 91%. we continue to embrace our mission to improve education quality, and eventually, boosting the Group's business performance.
+2022 represented a challenging year for all economies and industries.
+Despite the ongoing anti-pandemic battle and the volatile external environment, the Group achieved encouraging results for the Year.
+The Group is a leading higher education service provider in Sichuan Province, the PRC, offering comprehensive and diversified programmes and curriculum to train talents with practical skills applicable to the modern hospitality industry.
+The effectiveness of our programmes and curriculum is reflected in its 89% graduate employment rates.
+We continue to embrace our mission to improve education quality, and eventually to boost the Group's business performance.